 What do you need to do?

-- To join in any of our Skype sessions you have to join the Learn English forum and be in Lynne's contact list on Skype.
+- To join in any of our Skype sessions you have to be an active member (not a "New Member", of the Learn English forum and be in Teach's contact list on Skype.

-- Once you have any software installed, test your headset and microphone.
+- Once you have all the software installed, test your headset and microphone.
 You can do this using the tools Skype provides.

 How do you access the voice sessions?

-Only members of the forum can apply to join any of the voice sessions on Skype.
+Due to recent abuses of the system, only active members of the forum can apply to join any of our online English sessions.
 You have to do this via the Learn English forum.

-After a while - to allow you to chat to each other - room will close, and you can apply to join again the next time.
+- After a while - to allow you to chat to each other - -the call will start and the room will close, but you can apply to join again the next time.